Savages in the box go bust with slew of strikeouts

 And so after losing Game 7 at Minute Maid Park two years ago, the Yankees lost their fourth straight ALCS since their last World Series title in 2009.

 Edwin Encarnación was 1 for 18 with 11 strikeouts and no RBIs, Gary Sánchez 3 for 23 with three RBIs, Judge 6 for 25 with two RBIs, Didi Gregorius 5 for 23 with no RBIs.
+Brett Gardner, the 36-year-old outfielder uncertain about his future with the Yankees, was 3 for 22 with one RBI and 10 strikeouts.

 “A couple timely hits, this series might be different,” Judge said.
+“We might not even be playing a Game 6.”

-New York has gone longer between World Series seasons, but the 2010s are the first decade since their first championship in 1923 that the Yankees didn’t even get a chance to win a title.
+New York has gone longer between World Series seasons, but the 2010s are the first decade since their first championship in 1923 that the Yankees didn’t even get a chance to play for a title.

-Boone, whose Game 7 homer lifted the Yankees over Boston in Game 7 of the 2003 ALCS, has avoided saying whether anything short of a title was a failure.
+Boone, whose Game 7 homer lifted the Yankees over Boston in Game 7 of the 2003 ALCS, avoided saying whether anything short of a title was a failure.

 “I know as an organization myself, our players, we’re chasing a championship and we’re doing everything we can.
 We want to be champions.
 So that’s the goal.
 That’s the focus,” Boone said.

-Note: This story has been corrected to show that the first name of the pitcher who gave up Bill Mazeroski’s walk-off home run to end the 1960 World Series is Ralph, not Bill, Terry.